imaoca/RTTY/README.md

 it is from wikipedia<p>

 ## Parameters
+Some parameters in the source code need to be modified according to the audio file to be input.
 ~~~
 fname='rtty3s.wav' # should be specify the filename.
 smp= 8000          # Sampling Rate
 FQm= smp/914.0     # Mark Frequency 914Hz
 FQs= smp/1086.0    # Space Frequency 1086Hz
 ~~~
-Some parameters in the source code need to be modified according to the audio file to be input.
 - fname
 should be specify the filename.
--smp
+- smp
 Sampling Rate
--FQm
+- FQm
 Mark Frequency
--FQs
+- FQs
 Space Frequency